-The European Child Guarantee (ECG) is a Recommendation of the Council of the European Union (Recommendation (EU) 2021/1004 of the Council of 14 June 2021 establishing a European Child Guarantee unanimously approved by the Member States on 14 June 2021, aimed at preventing and combating child poverty, breaking its intergenerational transmission cycle, and promoting equal opportunities by ensuring that children and adolescents at risk of poverty or social exclusion have effective and free access to a set of basic services: Early childhood education and care, Healthcare, Education and extracurricular activities, Adequate housing, At least one healthy meal per school day, Healthy nutrition.
+The European Child Guarantee (ECG) is a Recommendation of the Council of the European Union (Recommendation (EU) 2021/1004 of the Council of 14 June 2021 establishing the European Child Guarantee) approved on 14 June 2021 unanimously by the Member States, aimed at preventing and combating child poverty, breaking its intergenerational transmission cycle and promoting equal opportunities by ensuring that children and adolescents at risk of poverty or social exclusion have effective and free access to a set of basic services: Education and childcare, Healthcare, Education and extracurricular activities, Adequate housing, At least one healthy meal per school day, Healthy nutrition.

 The European Child Guarantee in Spain